benjymous/annotations/sandman/sandman.35.md

 - Mike "Killans" Collins (mcollins@nyx.cs.du.edu) recalled Tolkien's Ents, and pointed out my omission of Shade.
 - Mike Kelly (mkelly@ovid.helios.nd.edu) and Glenn Carnagey (lf7z@ellis.uchicago.edu) have theories about the antecedents of Gniedrigs and Tantoblins (Dringenberg and Totleben; Gnome + Niedrig and Tanto + Goblin, meaning "lowly gnome" and "too much goblin"), neither of which I agree with.
 - Glenn also thinks the parallels between Tolkien and the Land are extreme and deliberate.
 I submit that this is because the Land is built on the same principles that Tolkien used in his work.
 In other words, they're similar because they're similar to the same thing, not because they're similar to each other.
+- Richard Munn added the bird book reference from Sandman Companion, and noticed the probably source of Gwas-y-Gog.